SmartBoard-V1-XP2/expansion_module_ARDUINO_UNO/README.md

 The module is programmed via a USB port, ensuring easy and accessible firmware updates and configurations.
 Users are reminded to load the Arduino firmware into the module upon assembly for booting, communication, and programming purposes.

-## Key Features of ATmega32u4 Module
-- **ATmega32u4 Microcontroller**: Offers native USB support, eliminating the need for an external USB-to-serial converter.
-- **Arduino UNO Compatibility**: Pinout and interface are fully compatible with Arduino UNO, making it easy to use with existing shields and projects.
-- **Multiple Interfaces**: Includes I2C, SPI, and UART for connecting a wide range of peripherals.
-- **Integrated USB**: Facilitates easy programming and communication without additional hardware.
-- **Compact Design**: Designed to fit into small projects with limited space while offering full functionality.

-For more detailed information on the ATmega32u4 microcontroller, including technical specifications and usage guidelines, please refer to the [ATmega32u4 Datasheet](ATmega16U4-32U4-DTE.pdf) available in this repository.

-## Module Overview
-The module is engineered for rapid prototyping and development, providing a robust platform for creating sophisticated projects that require USB connectivity and Arduino compatibility.
-It offers an excellent balance between power and performance, allowing users to take advantage of the ATmega32u4's features in a form factor that is fully compatible with the Arduino UNO ecosystem.

 ## Media
 - ![Schematic](media/sch.png)
 - ![Board Design](media/brd.png)